-Using a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The exact error code supplies useful information about the root of the problem, something a trained technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code appear.
+The exact error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Here are seven of the most likely error codes you may discover on your Nest thermostat.
-We’ll review the basics of each error code along with how you could fix it and the projected cost to do so.
-Remember that while the price will ultimately be dependent on the specific Nest model, you can expect to pay around $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components necessary to complete repairs.
+Listed below are seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you might address it and the estimated cost to do so.
+Don’t forget that while the price will ultimately be dependent on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific parts needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is fixed.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician can examine electrical connections and wiring until they find the root of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician will examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

 Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and slowly check each wire, making sure they are fully attached into the connector with the correct amount of uncovered copper.
-Once they locate the malfunctioning connector, it can be exchanged for a new one.
+They’ll detach the power and slowly check each wire, making sure they are fully attached into the connector with the correct amount of uncovered copper.
+Once they find the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
-Presuming the breakers are on, you can inspect a few other places before consulting a professional technician.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
+Assuming the breakers are on, you can check a few other places before calling a professional technician.

-As this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re facing.
-You can separate the thermostat from its base and supply power through a USB cable.
-In the event it presents error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.
+Since this error can drain your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+If it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician needs to meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician will cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+Due to installation of a Nest Power Connector, you may notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then contact a professional technician with the necessary experience detecting and solving electrical problems.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience identifying and solving electrical malfunctions.

 e73 – Critical

-This could be as straightforward as the breaker being switched off, but it can also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s a good idea to speak with a local professional.
+This will sometimes be as simple as the breaker being shut off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s best to speak with a local professional.